The Met Gala has fueled backlash against stars who are silent about the Gaza conflict

 "That's not what we're debating on and trending about and talking about and arguing about," said Chris Morse, a communications professor at Bryant University.
 "It's the fact that Celebrity A won't tell us their stance.
 Isn't that weird that they won't do that?
 Let's boycott them until they do do that."

-Indeed, some stars have seen a fall-off in followers over the past week.
-For example, Taylor Swift, who's at the top of many of the block lists, lost around 300,000 followers on TikTok over the past week, according to a comparison between her current TikTok follower number and the number obtained from last week via Wayback Machine, and around 50,000 on Instagram.
+Indeed — while the number of blocks to an account is not visible — some stars have seen a fall-off in followers over the past week.
+For example, Taylor Swift, who's at the top of many of the block lists, lost around 300,000 followers on TikTok over the past week, according to a comparison between her TikTok follower number at the time of writing and the number obtained from last week via Wayback Machine, and around 50,000 on Instagram.
 But that's nothing for a star of Swift's magnitude.

 "A large celebrity has their touring, has multiple large social channels, is featured on television, is featured in the press," said Eric Dahan, CEO of the social media marketing company Mighty Joy.
 "If you have north of 100 million followers and you lose three or five million, it sucks.
 But is that the end of the world for you?
 No."